xpring-eng/XpringKit/README.md

 #### Retrieving a Balance

-A `XpringClient` can check the balance of an account on the ledger.
+A `XpringClient` can check the balance of an account on the XRP Ledger.

 ```swift
 import XpringKit